Skip to main content

 For I know the plans I have for you, declares the LORD, plans to prosper you and not to harm you, plans to give you hope and a future.

-You have seen this on coffee mugs, graduation cards, and probably a few LinkedIn profiles.
+You've seen this on coffee mugs, graduation cards, and probably a few LinkedIn profiles.
 But context matters.
 These words were not spoken to people celebrating success.
 They were written to the Jewish exiles in Babylon.
 People who had been forcibly removed from their homeland.
 People who had lost everything.
 People surrounded by a foreign culture, wondering if God had forgotten them.

 Proverbs 16:9: The Partnership of Purpose